 That concludes my review of the Groupon Clone software series.
 I hope these reviews have guided you in the right direction in terms of which software to use.

-Rafi Hecht is a leading SEO Consultant and Web Programmer, employed full-time at iRISEmedia.com and currently residing in Toronto.
+Rafi Hecht is a leading SEO Consultant and Web Programmer, employed full-time at iRISEmedia.com, an online marketing company, and currently residing in Toronto.
 He has been in the IT workforce since 2003, and has focused on Search Engine Optimization and Web programming since 2007.
 He also is a devoted husband and father.
 His personal blog can be found at http://blog.rafihecht.com.